-During daily cleaning, DPT students should take inventory and report to the DPT administrative assistant any supplies that need to be re-ordered or equipment that must be repaired.
-The administrative assistant will communicate and facilitate these activities in coordination with the Department Chair.
+During daily cleaning, DPT students should take inventory and report to the DPT Secretar y any supplies that need to be re-ordered or equipment that must be repaired.
+The Secretary will communicate and facilitate these activities in coordination with the Department Chair.